KaliaHayes/kaliahayes.com-analog/src/content/projects/kaliahayes-com-personal-portfolio-website.md

 ### Vercel

-I deployed my portfolio to [Vercel](https://vercel.com), a cloud platform for static sites and serverless functions.
+I deployed my portfolio to <a href="https://vercel.com" target="_blank">Vercel</a>, a cloud platform for static sites and serverless functions.
 Vercel's intuitive interface and seamless integration with GitHub made deployment a breeze.
 Any time I push changes to my GitHub repository, Vercel automatically deploys the updated site.
 This functionality ensures that my portfolio is always up-to-date, reflecting my latest projects and skills.

 ### Figma